Bridal Shower Etiquette You Should Know Before You Start Planning

 • Chapelle has a degree in English writing from Loyola University New Orleans.

-Despite how fun and memorable wedding showers are, the actual task of hosting a bridal shower can be a lot of work, so you want to ensure you're doing everything correctly.
-That's why it's important to know what bridal shower etiquette rules you need to follow because without them planning the shower can get a little confusing.
-And don't worry if you're unfamiliar with all the wedding lingo from the onset.
+Despite how fun and memorable wedding showers are, the actual task of hosting a bridal shower can be a lot of work, so you'll want to ensure you're doing everything correctly.
+That's why it's important to know what bridal shower etiquette rules you need to follow, because without them, planning the shower can get a little confusing.
+And don't worry if you're unfamiliar with all the wedding lingo from the onset (even if you're asking the question: What is a bridal shower?).
 For example, many people don't know what differentiates a bridal shower from a wedding shower when they first start.
 But we're here to help you plan the perfect bridal bash with advice from some of the best etiquette experts today.
 Read below to learn the proper bridal shower protocol before you send out the invitations.

 A dessert table at a bridal shower with colorful paper lanterns.